midastruth/reader-web/docs/customization/audio/Customization.md

 Audio shares the same theming system as the reader.
 You can configure themes, breakpoints, icon size, and spacing in `theming`.
 See the [Theming doc](../Theming.md) for details.

-## Player Layout
+## Layout

-The player supports two layouts that switch automatically:

-- **Compact** — single-column, used when there is enough vertical space.
-- **Expanded** — two-column (`start` / `end`), activated when compact no longer fits (detected via overflow).
-Uses logical properties so it is RTL-friendly.

-Both layouts are configured independently under `theming.layout`.
-Available components come from `ThAudioPlayerComponent`:
+Audio layout is configured under `theming.layout` with the following structure:

+### Component Ordering

+Configure component order for each layout type using `ThAudioPlayerComponent`:

-- `cover`: the cover image
+- `cover`: cover image
 - `metadata`: title and author
-- `progressBar`: the seekable progress bar
+- `progressBar`: seekable progress bar
 - `playbackControls`: previous, skip backward, play/pause, skip forward, next
 - `mediaActions`: the primary actions bar (volume, playback rate, and other primary actions)